-Meshfree CFD Software for Evaluating Behavior of Liquids
+Meshfree CFD Software for Evaluating the Behavior of Liquids

 Particleworks is a CFD simulation software for evaluating the behavior of liquids such as water and oil.
-Particleworks is widely used in different industrial sectors, from automotive and aerospace to consumer goods, from power generation to the Food & Beverage industry.
+Particleworks is widely used in various industrial sectors, from automotive and aerospace to consumer goods, through power generation to the Food & Beverage industry.

 MESHfree CFD tool